pradyumnadav/SQL_Case_Studies/Case_Study_2.md

 ```
 <img width="501" alt="image" src="https://github.com/pradyumnadav/SQL_Case_Studies/assets/132384475/753f949b-c44e-4473-bf35-c0409689e8d4">

 ## 8. How many pizzas were delivered that had both exclusions and extras?
+- Count the number of delivered orders where both exclusions and extras were not null, meaning these orders had both exclusions and extras.

 ```sql
 SELECT COUNT(CASE WHEN C.exclusions != 'null' AND C.extras != 'null' THEN 1 END) AS ExclusionsAndExtras_orders